OpenEvalProject/evals/manuscripts/elife-01489/v1/manuscript.md

 ## Discussion

-The pseudoatomic model for the MAVS CARD filaments from our cryoEM study suggests that after viral infection, activated MAVS molecules on the mitochondrial surface interact with each other at both the intra- and inter-strand interfaces between their CARD domains (
+The pseudoatomic model for the MAVS CARD filaments from our cryoEM study suggests that after viral infection, activated MAVS molecules on the mitochondrial surface interact with each other at both the intra- and inter-strand interfaces between their CARD domains (Figure 6).
+The MAVS aggregates in cells are indeed rod-shaped clusters that may contain MAVS molecules from multiple mitochondria.
+The CARD filaments form the central elements of the MAVS aggregates, and can promote their own growth by attracting new CARDs into the pre-poised interaction interfaces.
+The filaments are localized on the mitochondrial surface and the MAVS TM domains are embedded inside the outer mitochondrial membranes.
+These two ends of each MAVS molecule provide important spatial constraints that may force the intervening coiled sequence to be well extended and exposed for recruiting down-stream signaling molecules (Liu et al., 2013; Figure 6).
+Bioinformatic analysis suggests that the middle segment of MAVS forms random coils, which, if present by themselves in aqueous phase, would not likely be fully extended and thus may deter efficient binding of multiple positive or negative regulators of MAVS.
+The spatial arrangement between the CARD filament and the mitochondrial membrane provides a good solution to this problem of intrinsic disorder.
+The prion-like filament formation of MAVS thus uses very different chemistry than other prion proteins, and orchestrates the signaling domains of MAVS into a high-affinity platform for rapid and efficient signaling.

 ![Figure 6.](https://cdn.elifesciences.org/articles/01489/elife-01489-fig6-v1.jpg)

 **Figure 6.:** Detection of 5’-pppRNA by RIG-I or dsRNA by MDA5 or RIG-I triggers the formation of RIG-I (or MDA5)/RNA/polyUb complex.
 The CARD domains of individual complexes are poised properly to attract three MAVS CARD domains and support the nucleation of the filament.
 In the resting state, MAVS CARD is sequestered and has a low probability of forming polymers.
 The RIG-I (or MDA5)/RNA/polyUb complexes stabilize the MAVS CARDs in the exposed state and bring three copies together to initiate the filament formation.
 Once started, a short MAVS CARD filament promotes its own elongation by attracting more MAVS CARDs into the assembly.
 The filament can form on the surface of one mitochondrion or between two or more mitochondrial membranes.
-Inset, one or more mitochondria might be involved in MAVS filament formation.DOI: http://dx.doi.org/10.7554/eLife.01489.018
+Inset, one or more mitochondria might be involved in MAVS filament formation.

 The filament formation of MAVS CARDs is based on collective interactions at the four interfaces of each subunit (Figures 1D, 2B and 3A).
 These interfaces maintain the tight and dense packing of individual CARDs in the filaments, which, together with the strong inter-strand electrostatic interactions, probably make the filaments detergent-resistant.
 During filament formation, there are counter-acting forces, such as decrease in entropy and possible structural adjustment at the pore-lining surface of the CARD filament (Figure 1C; Video 2), which would increase the energy level of the filaments.
 The net decrease in free energy supporting the filament formation is due to the four interaction interfaces for every CARD.
 But the counter-balance of these positive and negative energy terms likely makes the filaments fairly sensitive to mutations.
 Indeed, the four interfaces appear to be dominated by hot spots because point mutations in multiple positions are capable of destabilizing the filaments.
 The open ends of the CARD filaments provide three binding sites for each incoming CARD molecule.
 Because of the net gain in free energy for each CARD, the longer filaments are expected to be more stable than the shorter ones, leading to the filaments that are up to 10 microns long under cryoEM conditions.
 Inside virus-infected cells, the average length of the rod-shaped MAVS clusters is merely ∼400 nm.
 The physical length of MAVS filaments in cells may be limited by the number of MAVS molecules in each mitochondrion and by the dynamics of mitochondrial fusion and fission (Onoguchi et al., 2010; Figure 5C).